ecp-eth/comments-monorepo/docs/pages/protocol-reference/hooks/NoFeeHook.md

 # `NoFeeHook`

-Abstract base contract for hooks do not need a fee
+Abstract base contract for hooks that do not require a fee.

-Only derive from this contract if the hook absolutely does not need a fee
+Only derive from this contract if the hook absolutely does not require a fee.